MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 8. Scroll down the page to the **Event Check-ins** section and verify you see the check-in record.

-# Exercise 8: Fill out a survey
+# Exercise 8: Open the final email

 1. Navigate to your email account.

 2. Locate the email from **Contoso Insurance** with a subject line of **Thanks for attending our Business Appreciation Event!**

 3. Open the email.
-Click the button.

-5. Fill out the survey.